pytorch/serve/docs/run_on_aws.md

     ```bash
     conda create -n torchserve_p38 python=3.8.*
     ```
+    **Note:** When you run `conda` you may get a notice that `conda` can be upgraded.
+It is recommended that you upgrade so that you can avoid any issues.
+You may get a warning that your shell is not configured to use `conda`.
+Follow the instructions the warning provides on how to fix this issue.
 1. Update the environment with TorchServe and its dependencies.
 Change the name according to the environment you wish to update.
 This example uses `torchserve_p38`.
     * For a CPU instance
     ```bash